miere/miere.observer/_posts/2021-04-20-Prioritizing-Technical-Debt-as-if-Time-and-Money-Matters.markdown

 ---
 layout: post
 title:  "Analysis: Prioritizing Technical Debt - Part I"
+subtitle: "Technical Debts as a concept is something usually underrated by several (if not most of) big companies.
+The amount of money and man-hour effort spent fixing problems is often pointed as an order of magnitude higher than avoiding it before being released into production."
 categories: [engineering]
-tags: [engineering, information architecture, cost management]
+tags: [engineering, information architecture, cost management, lehman law, git, static code analysis]
 ---

 <header class="briefing">